Nikolow/urban-adventure/README.md

 # The Main Page
 > For building the Main Page we need to crate basic MVC Framework with a simple strucure.

-* The Model: Which is taking care of the iteraction with the DB
+* The Model: Which is taking care of the interaction with the DB
 * The Controller: Which mediates with the Model and the View
 * The View: Which is the visual presentation of the web pages
 <br><br>